achuthhadnoor/groupon/README.md

 2) user will enter the search query

-3) The results are fetched from @apollo/server in relevance-based sorting
+3) The results are fetched from `@apollo/server` using `relevance-based sorting`

-4) A loader is shown as user can understand that data is being fetched.
+4) A loader is shown as user can understand that data is being fetched as visual feedback.

-5) The search history is logged.
+5) The search history is logged and shown as pills below the search input.

 6) Pagination support in the api to help improve the performance of the app.